3 ways health insurance is different for engineering firms

 Engineers tend to be healthier than other professionals.
-Statistically, engineers are among the healthiest professionals.
+It’s estimated that engineers are in the top 10% of healthiest industries.
 That means that engineers can sometimes get “preferred industry rates,” translation: lower cost health insurance.
 That’s even truer if you can pool your resources with other engineering firms.
 Speaking of which …

 Engineering firms can partner up to get collective buying power.
 The American Council of Engineering Companies (ACEC) set up a trust for its members to purchase life and health insurance as part of a national group, which means even small firms can get pricing and benefits usually only available to big companies.